GroupSense/darkrecon-exercises/README.md

 > price - including tax
 >
-> availability - count of avilable books
+> availability - count of available books

 You can find `this information` for each book when you open the specific link to that book.